yihtserns/test-groovy-script-debug/README.md

 -----------------
 1. Download this project.
 2. Open the downloaded project in NetBeans IDE.
-3. Open `pom.xml` and replace `path/to/groovy/scripts/dir` with the location of the Groovy scripts used by your app (e.g. `c:/myapp/scripts`); observe that 'Generated Sources' folder will appear:
+3. Open `pom.xml` and replace `path/to/groovy/scripts/dir` with the location of the Groovy scripts used by your app (e.g. `c:/myapp/scripts`).
+  - Observe that 'Generated Sources' folder will appear:

   ![Generated Sources folder](screenshots/generated-sources.png)
 4. Open any Groovy script you need from 'Generated Sources' folder and set any line breakpoint you need.

 When NetBeans' debugger is attached to your app, those breakpoints should now work:

 ![Breakpoint and variables](screenshots/breakpoint-and-variables.png)